projecttacoma/fqm-execution/README.md

 - `[useValueSetCaching]`<[boolean](#calculation-options)>: If `true`, ValueSets retrieved from a terminology service will be cached and used in subsequent runs where this is also `true` (default: `false`)
 - `[verboseCalculationResults]`<[boolean](#calculation-options)>: If `false`, detailed results will only contain information necessary to interpreting simple population results (default: `true`)
 - `[vsAPIKey]`<[string](#calculation-options)>: API key, to be used to access a terminology service for downloading any missing ValueSets
+- `[focusedStatement]`<[string](#calculation-options)>: Top level statement expression, i.e. "Initial Population", used to narrow the focus of a queryInfo calculation to just that statement and any children

 **Note**: The measurement period calculation options are formatted using the UTC time format.
 Timezone offsets, if provided, are not taken into account for measure calculation.